bortexz/angular2-electron/README.md

 ```

-with this in the index.js, to run only when the npm lifecycle is start-watch
+Also this has been added to index.js, to run only when the npm lifecycle is start-watch
 ```
 const livereload = require('electron-connect').client
 ...